syntek-lang/docs/spec/grammar/syntactic/declarations/interface-declaration.md

 An interface declaration stores an interface under an identifier.
 The identifier can be used to reference the interface.

+An interface body must contain one or more function signatures.

+An interface can optionally extend one or more interfaces.

 ## Structure

 ```grammar